JianJiaT/tp/docs/UserGuide.md

 event /n EVENT_NAME /d EVENT_DESCRIPTION
 ```
 #### **_DESCRIPTION_**
-Adds an event to the list of events tracked by the application.
-This event can be used to group expenses together.
+Adds an event to group expenses together.
 This is to be used
 in conjunction with `addExpenseToEvent` to add expenses to the event.
 #### **_PARAMETERS_**
 `/n EVENT_NAME` : Name of the event. <br>
 `/d EVENT_DESCRIPTION` : Description of the event. <br>

 #### **_USAGE_**
-Examples of usage: <br>
+Example of usage: <br>
 ```dtd
 event /n birthday /d birthday party for bob
 ```